ArgonDesign/alogic/doc/interop.md

 endmodule
 ```

-Note that even though the output module is purely combinatorial, the Alogic
+Note that even though the output module is purely combinational, the Alogic
 compiler still provided the clock and reset signals, as it has no understanding
 of the contents of `verbatim` blocks.